-Nima is a graduate with an MD degree.
-He has experience as an emergency room physician and clinical research associate.
-He also has experience in medical literature, clinical data analysis and was a member of a team of researchers for several published articles.
-Writing for Medical News Bulletin has allowed him to follow his passion in medical writing and gain new experiences.
-His passion is internal medicine, especially cardiology.
-He is hoping to continue his education in internal medicine residency in the near future.
+Nima has experience as an emergency room physician and clinical research associate.
+He also has experience in medical literature, clinical data analysis and was a member of a research team for several published articles.
+He is working on several clinical research projects at the University of Toronto, McMaster University, and Western University.
+Writing for Medical News Bulletin has allowed Nima to follow his passion for medical writing.
+He is also passionate about internal medicine and hopes to continue his education in internal medicine residency in the near future.
 He enjoys playing piano and abstract painting.

 Jay Martin- Writer

 Jay is a physician who has worked with patients for over 15 years in two different countries.
 He is currently finishing his Masters in Health Information Science at Western University and is keen on exploring new avenues on patient engagement and knowledge translation.
 Writing about patients and health is indeed a passion, but he tempers this with a lot of reading and cooking.